BeardedPlatypus/personal-website-content/articles/on_sonarcloud_c++.md

 At work, I was not involved in setting this tool up, so I did not have any experience, before I set it up for this project.
-It turned out to be a bit more of a struggle than I would like to admit, hence this article.
+It turned out to be a bit more of a struggle than I would like to admit, so a write up was in order.

 ## Context